Cancer Data Science Pulse

 Two courses have been launched, and others are underway.
 Our team is building courses based on a simple strategy; that is, keep the training user-based and as uncomplicated as possible.
 In other words, we’re designing the content to be used by people who are busy.

 Imagine you’ve developed a new bioinformatics tool that needs to be readily understood by a broad audience.
 You need to be certain everyone, from entry-level graduate students to established experts in the field, can use your documentation and tutorials.

 Or perhaps you’re setting up a new multidisciplinary team to perform cancer informatics research.
 Or maybe you’re relatively new to informatics work.
 Your team may include both computational and experimental students, collaborators, and employees.
 How do you design your studies to optimize your research goals and also ensure that each team member is properly supported?

 Situations like these were the impetus behind the development of two free online courses, Documentation and Usability and Leadership for Cancer Informatics Research funded by NCI’s ITCR program.
-(See website for information on both courses.)
+(See the ITN website for information on both courses.)

 The newly launched Documentation and Usability course is targeted to informatics tool developers so they can create their own courses and learn ways to make their tools useful to the broader research community.
 The Leadership for Cancer Informatics Research course is geared to researchers with little or no computational experience who are building cross-disciplinary teams.

 Future courses are in the works and include a broad array of topics, as listed below and described in more detail on the ITN website.

 - Computing and Data Management—examines the key principles of data management from an economic, privacy, security, usability, and discoverability perspective.